RailwayStations/RSAPI/README.md

     - `done`: imported (unprocessed) photos

-    - `{country}/import`: old import directories for batch imports
+    - `rejected`: rejected photos

 ## Run

-The API can be started via `docker compose up -d` locally.
-It starts two Docker container: a local Maria DB and the API.
+The API can be started via IntelliJ.
+A local Maria DB can be started via `docker compose up -d` locally.

 The API is then available via `http://localhost:8080`.

 ## Maria DB

-For local testing and debugging purpose you can start the MariaDB container standalone with `docker compose up mariadb -d`.
+For local testing and debugging you can enter mariadb via CLI:

-Enter mariadb CLI:

 `docker exec -it mariadb mysql -ursapi -prsapi rsapi --default-character-set=utf8mb4`